 There are a total of five positions in basketball in which point guard is considered one of the leading positions in the game.
 The point guard position has other names like one or point.
 A point guard role is very specialized and important.
-The point guard of the team may be the shortest player but specialized in ball handling and passing (types of passes).
+The point guard of the team may be the shortest player but specialized in ball handling and passing.
 A point guard is fast, quick, and best at driving the ball.
 The point guard role is more crucial than the other roles therefore point guards are best known as coaches on the floor, the heart of the team, and floor general.
 The point guards are good at directing plays, assists, making positions, and creating shots for the team and for themselves.

 Point guards enhance team efficiency by studying the game and they also identify defense weaknesses and own offense strengths.
 They are good at hitting shots inside the three-point line and layups.
 The point guard runs the offense, tries to take possession of the ball, and defends the opponent point guard.
 A point guard is responsible for keeping certain things in mind like a shot clock, game clock, score, and remaining timeouts for both teams.
 Let’s dig deep to know about the position of a point guard in basketball.

 This video will guide you deeply about the point guard position in a game.

 Point guard responsibilities are very much different from other positions as this role required to do multiple tasks.
 The point guard is not only responsible to put the ball into the basket but he has to act as a team leader.
 There are two types of point guards that actively play an important role in the game.
 The first type of point guard is a scoring point guard and the other one is the facilitator point guard.
 A scoring point guard is able to shoot from a three-point or mid-range distance.
 The scoring point guard is skilled in scoring around the basket with the help of floaters, acrobatic layups, and dunks.
 Stephen Curry and Damian Lillard are considered the best scoring point guards.